 If you’re wondering why does my room get so dusty?
 Chances are it’s because you’re not cleaning properly for dust control or not doing it often enough.

-By dusting your surfaces with a feather duster, all you are doing is sending the small particles flying around the room, increasing the chances of breathing them in.
+By simply sweeping your surfaces with a feather duster, all you are doing is sending the small particles flying around the room, increasing the chances of breathing them in.
 Eventually, the remaining particles that you didn’t inhale, will just settle back down on the same surfaces you just tried to remove them from.

-A moderately better solution would be to dust your surfaces using an anti-dust mite spray.
+A moderately better solution would be to clean your surfaces using an anti-dust mite spray.
 It’s also possible to use these sprays on your bedsheets, which can be a major habitat for mites.
-However, you will need to continue to spray more than once a week and just one can of dustmite spray can cost a lot of money.
+However, you will need to continue to spray more than once a week and just one can of spray can cost a lot of money.

 Even if you don’t see the dust with your eyes, it’s presence can be felt by your lungs.
 The small airborne particles, such as mites, pet dander, skin flakes, and dirt are always present in your home.
 Inhaling them can cause many varieties of respiratory problems along with rashes and itchy eyes.

-Most homes have a variety of excellent dust collectors – such as carpets, soft toys, and curtains to name just a few.
+Most homes have a variety of excellent traps – such as carpets, soft toys, and curtains to name just a few.
 It also likes to settle on electronic devices, such as TVs, computers, DVD players, and printers.
-Keeping all of them clean with dusters, vacuum cleaners, and mops is a thankless task that needs to be performed daily to truly have a chance of creating a nearly dust free home.
+Keeping all of them clean with vacuum cleaners, and mops is a thankless task that needs to be performed daily to truly have a chance of creating a nearly dust free home.

-What I like to do, is crank my air cleaner on high, whilst I vaccum and mop the room, wearing a good quality N95 dust mask that you can buy on Amazon.
+What I like to do, is crank my air cleaner on high, whilst I vaccum and mop the room, wearing a good quality N95 mask that you can buy on Amazon.

 That way, I know that any particles that escape my cloth and whipped up into the air, will be caught by the purifier.